When is the application deadline?

-Fellowship applications are evaluated with great care and at several levels of review to ensure objectivity and consistency.
-Because of the numerous criteria involved in selecting fellows, application files are reviewed and evaluated by leading scholars in the respective disciplines and fields serving as external reviewers, as well as discipline-specific review committees at Notre Dame.
+Fellowship applications are evaluated with great care and undergo four stages of review and evaluation, including internal and external reviews, to ensure objectivity and consistency.
+Because of the numerous criteria involved in selecting fellows, application files are reviewed and evaluated by discipline-specific review committees at Notre Dame as well as by leading scholars in the respective disciplines and fields serving as external reviewers.
 Final review and evaluation is conducted by the Institute’s Selection Committee (made up of an interdisciplinary group of scholars).
 This final evaluation consists of a thorough review of applications and draws upon the evaluations of internal and external reviewers.
 This committee is charged with making final recommendations on the selection of NDIAS fellows.

 What is the acceptance rate of applications?

-NDIAS Fellowships are very competitive, with past annual acceptance rates between 4 and 9%.
+NDIAS fellowships are very competitive, with past annual acceptance rates of approximately 4%.

 When will you contact applicants with offers of your fellowships?

 We will contact finalists in the spring of 2018.
 After your submission, you will not receive additional letters from us during the selection process until you receive a letter in the spring informing you of the outcome of your application.
 After we have confirmed the entire class of fellows for 2018-2019, we will announce the incoming class via press releases and on the NDIAS website.

 What if I decide to accept another fellowship offer before I know the results of my NDIAS fellowship application?

 Please let us know if you accept an opportunity from another institution, especially if this should occur prior to the completion of our review period.
 If we know you will not be in a position to accept a fellowship offer from us, we can expedite consideration of other applicants.

 Do you offer deferments if I am unable to accept an offer this year for a fellowship?